 Plant-pollinator interactions were estimated using the timestamps of the videos.
 A flower visit was defined as when an insect visitor flew on and touched the open side of a flower.
 A foraging instance was defined as one plant visit, measured between initial floral contact and when the visitor departed from physical contact of the final flower and left the field of view.
 Foraging duration included flower-to-flower travel time and multiple flowers could be visited during one foraging instance.
 Total flowers is the sum of all flowers visited per replicate.
 Proportion of flowers visited is the number of unique flowers visited per foraging instance divided by the number of flowers in the field of vision.
 Floral visitors were identified to recognizable taxonomic units (RTU) including the following categories: honeybees, solitary bees, Lepidoptera, syrphid flies, bombyliid flies and other, which was comprised primarily of small beetles and muscoid flies.
-A total of five videos were omitted due to disturbance or battery failure.
+A total of five videos were omitted due to disturbance or battery failure (n = Z total videos).

-To quantify how pollen deposition is influenced by proximity to L. tridentata, stigma were excised from M. glabrata at a nearby site (3 km) with a naturally occurring, co-blooming population of M. glabrata and L. tridentata between April 31st and May 2nd, 2017.
+To quantify the influence of proximity to L. tridentata on pollen deposition, stigma were excised from M. glabrata at a nearby site (3 km) with a naturally occurring, co-blooming population of M. glabrata and L. tridentata between April 31st and May 2nd, 2017.
 Three stigma from each of three flowers per M. glabrata (nine stigma per plant) growing under the dripline and in nearby open areas were collected generating a total of 298 stigma from 13 shrub/open pairs.
-Distance to the nearest L. tridentata and three nearest M. glabrata neighbours were also recorded, and the number of M. glabrata flowers per plant were counted.
+Distance to the nearest L. tridentata and three nearest M. glabrata neighbours were also recorded, and the number of M. glabrata flowers per plant was counted.
 The stigmas were stored individually in micro-centrifuge tubes filled with denatured alcohol.
 The tubes were spun down in a centrifuge at 4200 rpm for 4.5 minutes and the pellet pipetted onto the slide.
 This along with the stigma were mounted in fuchsin jelly (Kearns and Inouye 1993).
 At 100 x magnification, 10 longitudinal transects (18 mm long) of pollen in addition to the stigma were counted per slide.
 Heterospecific pollen grains were imaged using a Canon 60D SLR with 60mm macro lens into microscope afocally.
+SO MUCH GOOD DATA.
+Wow.
+Any thoughts on what to do with these pics and all these videos?
+Perhaps publish pics at Gigascience?
+So cool.

 Community-level effects of L. tridentata

 The arthropod communities were sampled to provide an estimate of pollinator availability for each microsite and to assess if L. tridentata acts as a foundation species for other taxa.
 Yellow, white, and blue coloured six-inch diameter plastic bowls filled with water with a few drops of dish detergent added to sample via pan trapping.
 Each study day, pan traps were set out by 10 am and collected by 5:30 pm.
 Arrays of three pan traps were deployed in a triangular shape at each microsite, marginally embedded in the ground to prevent disturbance.
 Total percent vegetation cover (a proxy for annual biomass) and annual species richness were recorded within a 0.25 m2 quadrat when the traps were laid out.
 Arthropod sampling was conducted within two days of the video test but never on the same day to avoid influencing visitation.
 Nine days (54 shrub/open pairs) of sampling were completed before blooming, and 10 days (60 shrub/open pairs) during full bloom.
+Great.
+You should have got a PhD for all this work.
+Wow.